jonesmatr/What-2-Watch/README.md

 2. **Movie Search**: Users can search for specific movies by entering keywords or movie titles.

-3. **Random Movie Picker**: Users can utilize the random movie picker feature, which randomly selects a movie from the available collection, helping users discover new movies or make impromptu choices.
+3. **Random Movie Picker**: Users can utilize the random movie picker feature, which randomly selects a list of movies from the available collection, helping users discover new movies or make impromptu choices.

 ## Technologies Used